-It’s 1929 and Silent Film Ingenue.
+In Coattails and Cocktails: Murder with a Twist by Rumer Haven, it’s 1929 and Silent Film Ingenue.
 Lottie Landry returns to the home of her adopted parents just outside of Chicago with her intended husband and frequent co-star, Noble Howard.
 Lottie isn’t sure about the engagement as her affections lie elsewhere.
 When things with Lottie don’t go his way, Noble threatens to expose what he believes has been going on between his lady love and her adopted father, media mogul Ransom Warne.
 Will it be a scandal or something more sinister that brings death to the household?

-This book was given to me for review by the TBC Reviewer Request Group.
+This book was given to me for review by the TBC reviewer request group.

 Haven knows how to paint a setting.
 Delicately placed in the cultured country outside of Chicago is a palatial estate with gleaming tennis courts and richly paneled rooms with all of the hidden nooks featuring modem technology.
 Ice in the library bar!
 What a luxury!
-At the center of this roaring 20s topography is a bombshell with a tragic backstory, Lottie Landry.
+At the center of this roaring 1920s, the topography is a bombshell with a tragic backstory, Lottie Landry.
 Raised in France until the death of her parents and given to a mother that never wanted children at a formative age, Lottie has always relied on men and knows how to use them though she can’t always control them.
 Lottie has good intentions and is seeking happiness through success.
 Will she find what she’s looking for and wind up in a relationship that will beat down all that’s good inside of her?